Experience Artistic Brilliance at NGV International

 Offering free access to the finest in art and design, along with an extensive focus on accommodating accessibility needs, NGV International is worth adding to your must-visit list.

-We went on a free guided gallery tour, enjoyed a tasty lunch at the garden café, and found ourselves in awe of the many ingenious artists.
+On a recent visit, we enjoy a free guided gallery tour, a tasty lunch at the garden café, and find ourselves in awe of the many ingenious artists.

-As you wander through the exhibition halls, you will encounter thought-provoking installations, mesmerising films, and interactive displays that invite contemplation and introspection.
+As we wander through the exhibition halls, we encounter thought-provoking installations, mesmerising films, and interactive displays that invite contemplation and introspection.

 Free Guided Tours